 For people with diabetes, the extremely high amounts of blood sugars can be associated with several symptoms;

 - Increased urination (at the beginning of the syndrome)

 Pre-diabetes means that the body is already having trouble getting your blood sugar numbers down to a healthy range, but it hasn’t yet reached a level considered diabetic.
 It also means you have the power to take important steps that can help you avoid diabetes.

-With the exception of gestational diabetes, a temporary condition during pregnancy, once a body becomes diabetic, diet and health management will be a life-long challenge.
-Yes, diabetes is manageable and can usually be kept from getting worse with proper diet, exercise and medical treatment, but the condition is permanent.
+With the exception of gestational diabetes, diabetes that happens for the first time when a woman is pregnant, once a body becomes diabetic, diet and health management will be a life-long challenge.
+If you’ve been diagnosed with diabetes, it is important to follow your healthcare provider’s recommendations and take all medications as directed.
+It is also important to commit to making healthy diet and lifestyle changes which can help manage your condition and may help slow it’s progression.
 Learn more about the risks and categories, and what you can do for your longest and healthiest life.